 For locals and visitors to Adelaide, here are my favourite value for money dining experiences for meat lovers.
 Adelaide is a multicultural city, and the choice of restaurants reflects our history.

 There is a lot to be excited about with this Glenelg institution.
 It features the star dish, the meat platter for two.
 In reality it feeds a family of four for at least two meals.
 The meat is high quality, charcoal grilled, and perfectly cooked, and includes chops, a pile of shredded chicken and lamb, chicken wings, sausages, skewers, bacon and more.
 Served with large cut potato chips, salad, yogurt dipping sauce and pita bread.

 Delicious add-ons for a mega feast are the zucchini balls and the seafood platter.

 The dine in atmosphere is like sitting at a long table, but split into smaller tables right next to each other, with lots of noise and a bustling, friendly atmosphere.
 The staff are wonderful.
 Take away is also available and there is a good selection of Greek pastries.
 Make sure you ask to take the leftovers home if you dine in.

 Cost; about $90 for the meat platter, and well worth it.

 We drive to the other side of town to eat here.
-The restaurant is spacious and with a relaxed atmosphere, and has a separate banquet room.
+The restaurant is spacious and with a relaxed atmosphere.

 The meats are all char-grilled and cooked Afghan style.
 There is a choice of minced, diced or flattened out chicken or lamb.
 The flattened-out chicken is delicious, served with a choice of rice or bread, salad and two dipping sauces, harissa and yogurt based.
 The bread is so fresh it melts in the mouth.